 Two tiles on this dashboard, Target vs Actual and Year Over Year Revenue Growth, were pinned from an Excel workbook.
 When you select either of these tiles, Power BI opens the data source, in this case, Excel Online.

 Select Target vs Actual.
 Excel Online opens within the Power BI service.

 Total revenue is exceeding costs by a healthy margin.
-The shape of the Total revenue line and height of the costs columns are similar.
-Interact with the data by filtering slicing, drilling, and more.
-For example, let's look at Revenue vs COGS for just one Industry.
+The shape of the total revenue line and height of the costs columns are similar.
+Interact with the data by filtering, slicing, drilling, and more.
+For example, look at Revenue vs COGS for just one Industry.

-c.
 Total revenue is exceeding costs by a healthy margin until 2014 quarter 3.
-And looking at the stacked column, we see some strange data that bears further examination.
-Did we truly have no costs for July?
-Did we get a refund from a third party?
+And looking at the stacked column, there are some strange data that bears further examination.
+Did you truly have no costs for July?
+Did you get a refund from a third party?

 Continue exploring.
 If you find something interesting, select Pin from the upper-right corner to pin it to a dashboard.

 Use your browser's back arrow to return to the dashboard.

 Many of the tiles on the Customer Profitability sample dashboard were pinned from the underlying Customer Profitability sample report.

 Select one of these tiles to open the report in Reading view.

 If the tile was created in Q&A, selecting it opens the Q&A window.
 Select Exit Q&A to return to the dashboard and try a different tile.